HarvardMapCollection/tutorials-share/content/resources/workshops/workshop-4/_index.md

 ---
-title: GIS Mapping Quickstart
+title: GIS Mapping Quickstart - Part 1
-date: 2024-07-26
+date: 2024-09-16
 image: cover.png
-description: In this workshop we will learn how to download poverty rate GIS data by census tract, non-white population GIS data by census tract, and make a map of basketball courts and fitness classes in NYC.
+description: Step-by-step follow-along instructions covering core introductory GIS concepts.
+What is GIS data and how is it structured?
+What are some of the most common GIS datasets people struggle with and why?
+How do we turn tabular spreadsheets into spatial formats?
+How do we analyze spatial patterns?
 ---